 - eNews Alert Messages

 The City's eNews service lets you sign up to receive vital emergency alerts and information on more than 100 topics.
-Alerts and messages can be sent directly to your e-mail account, PDA, pager, cell phone, or BlackBerry.
+Alerts and messages can be sent directly to your email account, cell phone, or pager.
 Don't miss out on important news and emergency alerts.
 Sign up for eNews today!

 - City Weather Emergency Web Page: